Graphixa/FontGet/refactor.md

 - [x] Font matching logic corrections
 - [x] Centralized spinner color configuration in styles.go
 - [x] Improved color mapping with PinColorMap for pin package integration

+### **User Experience Improvements**
+- [ ] Line-by-line progress display for install/import/remove commands (items appear as they complete)
+- [x] Cleaner status messages (removed redundant counters from individual items, counter only in progress bar title)
+- [x] Improved scope messaging (no scope clutter for single-scope operations, clear scope indication for multi-scope)
+- [x] Title updates for machine scope operations ("for All Users", "for All Scopes (Machine & User)")

 ---